chagraCome/asma-redi-project/README.md

 ------------------------------
 created with vite
 -----------------------------
-In the project directory, you can run: npm run dev
+In the project directory,to run
+# npm run dev
 -----------------------------
 # data
 fetch api data from "https://dummyjson.com/recipes"